Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary

+The circular hotspots used in this work are between 200 and 400 km in radius and have a temperature profile that peaks at $2 \times 10^{9}$ K in the center and linearly declines to roughly the local star temperature.
+We note that the critical hotspot sizes for each of these ignitions were not rigorously investigated in this work (see \citealt{Seitenzahl_2009} for critical sizes of this hotspot profile) given the relatively modest resolution and uncertain location and condition of the companion ignition.
+These hotspots are chosen slightly large to ensure ignition, so this study should be viewed as an evaluation of whether such explosions are observationally viable under the assumption that ignition occurs.
+We leave a thorough exploration into the initiation of the companion core detonation in particular to future works.

-Since the helium detonations that generate the converging-shock ignition of the C/O core are not considered in this work, we use artificial hot spots to ignite the WDs.
-The location and timing of these hot spots are informed by that of the thin helium shell detonation shocks in \citet{Boos_2021}.
-This setup preserves the off-centered ignition and asymmetric progression of the core detonation that is characteristic to the double detonation.
-Except for the special cases described below, we use one hot spot for each WD detonation.
-The first is placed near the symmetry axis in the southern hemisphere of the primary, where the shock generated from a helium detonation ignited at the northern pole would otherwise converge (see Figures 2 and 3 of \citet{Boos_2021} for a natural C/O core ignition).
-Likewise, the second hot spot is placed along the symmetry axis in the northern hemisphere of the companion, correlating with a helium shell that would be ignited at the southern pole, nearest the primary.
+At initialization for each of our simulations, a hotspot is placed 100 km from the symmetry axis in the southern hemisphere of the primary, where the shock generated from a helium detonation ignited at the northern pole would otherwise converge and ignite the core (see Figures 2 and 3 of \citet{Boos_2021} for a natural C/O core ignition).
+In some of our simulations, this ultimately leads to an ignition of the companion WD along its southern edge where the impact from the primary ejecta is the strongest, which we label as ``direct'' ignition cases.
+If the companion is not directly ignited, we place a hotspot along the symmetry axis in the northern hemisphere of the interior region of the companion core, corresponding to the focus location of the shock created by a helium shell detonation that would be ignited at the southern pole, nearest the primary.